ibm-cloud-docs/vpc/bare_metal_server_manage.md

 - `DATA` specifies any optional user data
 - `KEYS` specifies the SSH keys
 - `IMAGE` specifies the operating system image
-- `Default Trusted Profile` specified if auto link is enabled
+- `Default Trusted Profile` specifies if the auto link is enabled

 While you can retain the same physical node, interfaces, IP addresses, and resource IDs, you can also select to avoid these changes by using the `lifecycle` property.